zzhikai/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the search mechanism behaves at each step.

 Example 1
-1. The user enters search command with prefix and specified keyword , `search n/David Lee`.
+1. The user enters search command with prefix and specified attribute, `search n/David Lee`.

-2. The input keywords will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the keyword and prefix are not empty.
+2. The input attributes will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the attribute and prefix are not empty.